 When working directly with a manufacturer/vendor departments can use a Voluntary Product Accessibility Template or VPAT™.
 VPAT™’s are used to assist buyers in making preliminary assessments regarding the availability of commercial “Electronic and Information Technology” products and services with features that support accessibility.
 It is recommended that departments provide additional contact information to facilitate more detailed responses to specific uses.

 Audio and video materials used in the classroom or affiliated with assignments must be captioned (descriptive subtitles are also acceptable) and audio described as appropriate.
 Course activities involving live video communication must be made accessible with live captioning or an interpreter.
 If you have a student who requires these accommodations, SEAS can help you make the appropriate arrangements.

-All web-based resources, including administrative and academic tools, static websites, and learning management systems, must meet Web Content Accessibility Guidelines (WCAG) 2.0 at Conformance Level AA, or be compliant with Section 508 or the Rehabilitation Act of 1973.
-Where there is disagreement between WCAG 2.0 and Section 508, use whichever guideline is more strict.
+All web-based resources, including administrative and academic tools, static websites, and learning management systems, must meet Web Content Accessibility Guidelines (WCAG), at AA compliance level or be compliant with Section 508 of the Rehabilitation Act of 1973.
+Where there is disagreement between WCAG and Section 508, use whichever guideline is more strict.